 For Local travelling

-Renting a motorcycle is the best choice because it is less expensive than booking a private taxi.
+While on Budget trip to Manali renting a motorcycle is the best choice because it is less expensive than booking a private taxi.
 Rental bikes will charge you around Rs.
 600 and 1500 per day, depending on what type of motorcycle you choose.
 You can also hire a private taxi, which will cost you Rs.
 1500 and 2500 per day OR approximately Rs.
 400 for a one-way journey from Old Manali to New Manali (around 2 to 3 km).
 You can also take a shared rickshaw or a local bus, but their frequency is limited.

 The Jogini Falls:

-This lovely waterfall, also known as Jogni Falls, is about 7.5 kilometres from Manali’s bus station and 4 kilometres from Vashisht Temple.
+If you are looking for budget trip to Manali then Jogini Falls is a best option, this lovely waterfall, also known as Jogni Falls, is about 7.5 kilometres from Manali’s bus station and 4 kilometres from Vashisht Temple.
 The trek from Vashisht temple to the waterfall takes about 1.5 hours.
 The entire hike is quite beautiful and peaceful, providing some of the fantastic sights of Manali.

 This waterfall has no entrance fee.